Work-study jobs help Middlebury Institute students pay living expenses and can provide valuable professional experience.

 Applying for a Work-Study Job

-Currently available on-campus job postings are managed by the Center for Academic Advising and Career Services (CACS), and can be found on Zócalo.
+Currently available on-campus and off-campus job postings are managed by the Center for Academic Advising and Career Services (CACS), and can be found on Zócalo.
 Please remember that if you are looking for an off-campus job, you must have the FWS award to be eligible.

 If you receive a job offer to work on campus, please visit Human Resources to complete the on-campus hire paperwork and receive your blue work authorization card and instructions for submitting time sheets.

-If you receive a job offer off campus, you do not need to complete the on-campus hire paperwork.
+If you receive a job offer off-campus, you do not need to complete the on-campus hire paperwork.
 You will be hired directly by your off-campus employer and no further paperwork is required by the Institute from you.

 For FWS students, the maximum amount you may earn is determined by the total amount listed on your student financial aid award letter, with an annual academic year limit of $2,500.
 For Institute Work-Study, earnings are determined by the hiring supervisor, and the total amount earned depends on the number of hours a student works and the hourly pay rate.